Summary

 mkdir -p .claude/commands

-Create a build command at .claude/commands/build.md:
+A build command should be created at .claude/commands/build.md:

 # Build Command